Important Low Vision Terms

 Depth Perception: The ability to determine how far away an object is.

 Diabetic Retinopathy: A leading cause of vision loss in persons who are diagnosed with diabetes.
-Diabetic retinopathy is brought on by leakage of the retinal blood vessels and can develop into progressive blurred vision, double vision, floaters, visual distortion and, ultimately, some degree of blindness.
+Diabetic retinopathy is brought on by leakage of the retinal blood vessels and can develop into progressive blurred vision, double vision, floaters, visual distortion and, ultimately, some degree of severe vision loss.

-Dry AMD: Dry AMD (Age-related Macular Degeneration) is the most common type of macular degeneration and affects 90% of the people who have the condition.
-In the dry form, there is a breakdown or thinning of the layer of retinal pigment epithelial cells (RPE) in the macula.
-It is characterized by the presence of drusen (dots of yellow crystalline deposits that develop within the macula) and thinning of the macula.
+Dry AMD: Dry AMD (Age-related Macular Degeneration), often called geographic atrophy, is the most common type of macular degeneration and affects 90% of the people who have the condition.
+In the dry form, there is a breakdown or thinning of the layer of retinal pigment epithelial cells (RPE) at the back of the macula.
+The retina may also show drusen (yellow crystalline deposits that develop within the macula) and thinning of the macula.

 Eccentric Viewing: Not looking directly at an object, but off to its side while still paying attention to the object out of the corner of the eye.
 This is used when central vision has been diminished.

 Functional Vision Loss: How vision loss affects the ability to function and perform activities of daily living.

 Glaucoma: A sight impairment caused by the intra-ocular pressure (IOP) of the eye being higher than the optic nerve can withstand.
 While usually glaucoma is caused by a high pressure, some individuals with low pressures can also develop the disease.
 Permanent impairment can range from loss of peripheral vision to severe vision loss.
 Symptoms include blurred vision, halos around lights, difficulty seeing in the dark, and sometimes, a pupil that doesn’t change size, eye pain, or even a swollen eye.